 Imaginative Playground Activities

-On the playground, there are ways in which you can create a more suitable environment which encourages role-play and imaginative playground activities a lot more.
+On the playground, there are ways in which you can create a more suitable environment that encourages role-play and imaginative playground activities a lot more.
 Whether it is alterations of the flooring to introducing new facilities to the outdoor space, certain features can help spark children’s creativity.

-A common surface which is used on playgrounds is wetpour rubber flooring.
+A common surface that is used on playgrounds is wetpour rubber flooring.
 Using this material allows for the installation of wetpour graphics which can be installed on top of the flooring to reflect certain designs (e.g. snakes, rainbows, footprints).
 These bright and vibrant designs will engage the children whilst sparking their imagination early.

 Little shelters can also help with imaginative games as they provide a new environment for kids to find themselves in.
 With this, kids can use these new environments in conjunction with their role play ideas to feel a lot more engaged with the activity.
 You can even incorporate learning with things like play area maths games or letters and words.